Updated On : September 4, 2023

 Remote Work Policies: The digital age has made remote work more prevalent.
 In-house counsel now often draft and review policies to govern remote work, taking into account labor laws and regulations.

 Digital Contracts and E-signatures: With business going digital, even contracts are signed online.
-The role of in-house counsel in a company now includes understanding the legality of e-signatures and digital contracts.
+The in-house counsel in a company understands the legality of e-signatures and digital contracts.

 Data Privacy Laws: With laws like GDPR coming into effect, companies have to be more careful than ever about how they handle customer data.
 In-house counsel play a crucial role in ensuring compliance with these complex regulations.